 VHA's goal is to serve as the nation's leader in delivering high-quality, safe, reliable, and veteran-centered care that involves coordinating care among members of the healthcare team.
-To meet this goal, VHA must foster a culture of integrity and accountability in which personnel are vigilant and mindful, proactively risk-aware, and committed to consistently providing quality care, while seeking continuous improvement.36 VHA also strives to provide healthcare services that compare favorably to the best of the private sector in measured outcomes, value, and efficiency.37 VHA requires that its facilities operate a quality, safety, and value (QSV) program to monitor the quality of patient care and performance improvement activities.38
+To meet this goal, VHA must foster a culture of integrity and accountability in which personnel are vigilant and mindful, proactively risk-aware, and committed to consistently providing quality care, while seeking continuous improvement.38 VHA also strives to provide healthcare services that compare favorably to the best of the private sector in measured outcomes, value, and efficiency.39 VHA requires that its facilities operate a quality, safety, and value (QSV) program to monitor the quality of patient care and performance improvement activities.40

-In determining whether the facility implemented and incorporated several OIG-selected key functions of VHA's enterprise framework for QSV into local activities, the inspection team evaluated protected peer reviews of clinical care,39 utilization management (UM) reviews,40 patient safety incident reporting with related root cause analyses,41 and cardiopulmonary resuscitation (CPR) episode reviews.42
+In determining whether the facility implemented and incorporated several OIG-selected key functions of VHA's Enterprise Framework for QSV into local activities, the inspection team evaluated protected peer reviews of clinical care, 41 utilization management (UM) reviews, 42 patient safety incident reporting with related root cause analyses, 43 and cardiopulmonary resuscitation (CPR) episode reviews.
+44

 When conducted systematically and credibly, protected peer reviews reveal areas for improvement (involving one or more providers' practices) and can result in both immediate and long-term improvements in patient care.
-Peer reviews are intended to promote confidential and nonpunitive processes that consistently contribute to quality management efforts at the individual provider level.43
+Peer reviews are intended to promote confidential and

-36 VHA Directive 1026, VHA Enterprise Framework for Quality, Safety, and Value, August 2, 2013.
-(This VHA directive was scheduled for recertification on or before the last working day of August 2018 and has not been recertified.)
+38 VHA Directive 1026, VHA Enterprise Framework for Quality, Safety, and Value, August 2, 2013.
+(This VHA directive was scheduled for recertification on or before the last working day of August 2018 but was rescinded on October 24, 2019.)

-37 Department of Veterans Affairs, Veterans Health Administration Blueprint for Excellence, September 2014.
+39 Department of Veterans Affairs, Veterans Health Administration Blueprint for Excellence, September 2014.

-39 The definition of a peer review can be found within VHA Directive 1190, Peer Review for Quality Management, November 21, 2018.
+41 The definition of a peer review can be found within VHA Directive 1190, Peer Review for Quality Management, November 21, 2018.
 A peer review is a critical review of care, performed by a peer, to evaluate care provided by a clinician for a specific episode of care, to identify learning opportunities for improvement, to provide confidential communication of the results back to the clinician, and to identify potential system or process improvements.